AlexdeRuijter/GOCE_reciever_settings/README.md

 Beware, prepare a bit of space to unpack, the final size of the files equals around 15 GB.

 Anyway, short samples on the data are included in the github, to test the code.
+These can be replaced with their respective files if downloaded for the program to run.